-Every single element here, from chandeliers to altarpieces, is made of salt.
+From chandeliers to altarpieces, everything here is made of salt.
 It took over 30 years (1895) for three men to complete this underground temple, and about 20,000 tonnes of rock salt had to be removed.

-This place is the climax to the tour and if you haven’t already been made to pay 10 Zt to take photos you will defo have to pay here!
-It’s totally worth it though, this place is amazing, the detail in the carvings is incredible and like nothing I’ve ever seen before.
+This place is the climax to the tour!
+However, if you want to take pictures you will have to pay 10 Zt at this point, it’s totally worth it though!
+This place is amazing, the detail in the carvings is incredible and like nothing I’ve ever seen before.